google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/algonquian_syllabics/content.md

 </figure>
 <figcaption>Showing the two variations in the form of the Plains Cree y final.</figcaption>

 Further, when the y-final follows a w-dot modifier mark in these communities using the superposed (ᐝ) “y final”, the double dots combine to form a colon character.
 There is variation in terms of the shaping of this combination “w + y” final sequence.
-Some texts show this character as the same superposed sequence as the alternative “y final”, while others distinguish the sequence by rendering it as a ‘kerned’ colon-style symbol.
+Some texts show this character as the same superposed sequence as the alternative “y final”, while others distinguish the sequence by rendering it as a kerned colon-style symbol.

 <figure>